GerardGuerrero/SmartNews/README.md

 Smart News application developed using Django, including for the moment:

-  * ***Authentication***
-  * ***SmartNewsApp***
+  * ***Authentication.*** *an app that uses the powerful built-in user authentication system that allows you to quickly and easily add login, logout, and registration functionalities to a website.*
+  * ***SmartNewsApp.*** *the main app of the project.
+It hosts the definition of models (Date, Source, Country, Topic, Statistic and News) and templates.*

-The project is developed adhering as much as possible the 12 factor guidelines.
+The project is developed adhering as much as possible the ***12 factor guidelines***.

 The source code for this project is available from: https://github.com/GerardGuerrero/SmartNews

-## Getting Started ???

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ## Prerequisites and important information for the evaluation